 By adopting a strategic approach for each stage of the inbound marketing methodology, you’ll position your client’s brand front of the right people at the right time.

 While inbound and outbound marketing strategies are both needed for your client’s success, they both serve different functions and adopt distinct approaches.

 Let’s take an example.
 Say you’ve got a retail client that specializes in making orthopedic running shoes.

 Their brand is often discovered through their YouTube video series on the benefits and features of their unique product offering.
-Combined with a strong social media brand presence, a solid content strategy with blog posts and e-book guides on choosing the right type of shoe, and a fully optimized website, they’ve created a seamless way for prospects to learn more or make a purchase.
+The organic reach of their video content combined with a strong social media brand presence, a solid content strategy with blog posts and e-book guides on choosing the right type of shoe, a few funny and relatable memes, and a fully optimized website, they’ve created a seamless way for prospects to learn more or make a purchase.

 In fact, your client often receives rave reviews for highlighting the pain points and common challenges associated with generically shaped shoes.
 Not only does it position their brand as a viable solution, but it also resonates with the experience of their target audience.

 That’s the power of inbound marketing.
 It takes a customer-centric approach and provides value through: